December 21 ,2018

 Is it any surprise that burglars prefer to commit their crimes in places where they won’t be seen?
 If you have large bushes growing around doors and windows or poor lighting on your home exterior, you are providing favorable conditions for a burglar.
 Trim bushes and trees away from your windows and make sure your home exterior is well lit.
 You should also consider motion lights, which are more efficient and more effective as a deterrent.

 If you want to go one step further in deterring criminals and removing the idea of getting away with a crime unseen, you could consider installing SkyBell home security cameras on the exterior for front doors.
-When a burglar sees security cameras, they know that even if they are not seen while they are committing the crime, that there will be video evidence that can help police catch them after the fact.
+When a burglar sees monitoring cameras, they know that even if they are not seen while they are committing the crime, that there will be video evidence that can help police catch them after the fact.

 6. Too Much Sharing